 This slide deck summarizes strength lab testing conducted during my time at the University of Pittsburgh.
 The report includes data collection methods, interpretation of force plate data, and applied recommendations for athlete programming based on individual strength profiles.

-This slide deck serves as my personal philosophy and applied framework for performance science.
+This slide deck serves as an example of my applied framework for performance science.
 It highlights how I integrate data collection, performance analysis, and evidence-based recommendations into real-world training environments.
-This document serves as a capstone to my evolving work as a performance scientist.
+In a Women’s Basketball context.

 Download Performance Science Slide Deck